s-miller/Spam-classification-comparing-Naive-Bayes-vs-random-forest-and-playing-around-with-sklearn-pipeline/README.md

-# Spam classifier using Naive Bayes (and playing around with sklearn pipelining)
+# Spam classifier comparing Naive Bayes vs random forest (and playing around with sklearn pipelining)

 This notebook looks a the UCI SMS Spam Collection dataset and uses an NLP (bag of words) approach to build a spam detector.
 We used the sklearn pipeline feature to fit and transform with the count vectorizerand tf-idf transformer and to fit the classifier.
 We initially used a Naive Bayes classifier, and then subsequently replaced it with a random forest (n=50 estimators).